Buying Land in Spain: Things You Need To Know

 For urban planning purposes, we classify the land in the land registry into three main groups: Suelo Urbano (urban land), Suelo Urbanizable (land for development), and Suelo No Urbanizable (land not for development) (often known by users as rural land).

-Urban land is that which the general planning of the municipality determines as such, either because it has all the necessary services and facilities (road access, water supply, drainage network, and electricity supply), or because it is largely consolidated by building.
-Urban land is also considered to be that which has been developed and urbanized as determined by the planning.
+Urban land is defined by the municipality’s general planning as land that either has all the necessary services and infrastructure—such as road access, water supply, drainage, and electricity—or is largely consolidated by existing buildings.
+It also includes land that has been developed and urbanized according to the planning regulations.

 Suelo Urbano (urban land)

-It is obligated to construct on these properties subject to the city’s or region’s “Planes de desarrollo urbanístico” (Plan General de Ordenación Urbana PGOU) or qualifying urbanization zones called “Planes Parciales”
+It is mandatory to construct on these properties in accordance with the city’s or region’s ‘Planes de Desarrollo Urbanístico’ (General Urban Development Plan, PGOU) or within designated urbanization zones known as ‘Planes Parciales’.

 Most of these territories are already developed and inhabited, with all of the urban amenities and infrastructures required for residential habitation in terms of high or low population density.
-They are characterized by facilities such as
+They offer some facilities such as:

 Suelo Urbano Consolidado: This type of land is already finished built on and consolidated with all of the urban amenities and services required for a residential settlement.
-Consolidated land is already finished built on, and does not require you to undertake any building works on the property to make it legal.
+Consolidated land is already finished built on, and does not require you undertake any building works on the propertyto make it legal.

 Suelo Urbano no Consolidado: This type of land is not finished built on or consolidated, the Spanish government still wants to build extra on this land.
 The land’s owners are required by law to finish the urban fabric, conduct rehabilitation operations, interior renovation, urban remodeling, change of uses, rehousing, planning of the subsoil or sanitization of people, and others of the same sort.